misl/quarkus-quickstarts/README.md

 * [Validation with Hibernate Validator](./validation): How to use Hibernate Validator/Bean Validation in your REST services
 * [REST Client](./rest-client): How to use MicroProfile's REST Client
 * [OpenTracing and Jaeger](./using-opentracing): How to use MicroProfile OpenTracing and Jaeger to monitor application performances
+* [MicroPofile messaging MQTT](./microprofile-messaging-mqtt): How to interact with MQTT using MicroProfile reactive messaging
 * [MicroProfile Health](./microprofile-health): How to use MicroProfile Health
 * [MicroProfile Fault Tolerance](./microprofile-fault-tolerance): How to use MicroProfile Fault Tolerance
 * [MicroProfile Metrics](./microprofile-metrics): How to use MicroProfile Metrics